hashicorp/raft-wal/README.md

 last fsync.
 That is, since just after the last commit frame, or just after the file header.

-There are also 4 bytes of padding to keep alignment.
+There may also be 4 bytes of padding to keep alignment.
 Later we could use these too.

 #### Alignment